MahjongPantheon/Mimir/README.md

 To generate or recreate sqlite db, run `make init_sqlite`.
 To generate sql dump for mysql or pgsql, run `make init_mysql` or `make init_pgsql` - this will echo dump to stdout, so you can redirect the stream into the file you want.

+Nginx is the recommended web server to run Mimir.
+See *nginx.example.com* file for typical installation nginx config.

 ### Versioning

 Mimir uses Semver-like versioning system: *Major*.*Minor*.*Bugfix*